jina-ai/jina/README.md

 <a href="https://docs.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/.github/images/readme-get-started.svg?raw=true" alt="Get started with Jina to build production-ready neural search solution via ResNet in less than 20 minutes" width="100%"></a>
 </p>

-We promise you to build a scalable ResNet-powered image search service in 20 minutes or less, from scratch.
+We promise you can build a scalable ResNet-powered image search service in 20 minutes or less, from scratch.
 If not, you can forget about Jina.

 ### Basic Concepts <img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/images/clock-1min.svg?raw=true"></img>